Bobby Witt Jr. Player Props: Royals vs. White Sox

-On Monday, Bobby Witt Jr. (coming off going 1-for-4) and the Kansas City Royals play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 7:40 PM ET.
+After going 1-for-4 with a triple in his last game, Bobby Witt Jr. and the Kansas City Royals take on the Chicago White Sox (who will start Lance Lynn) at 7:40 PM ET on Wednesday.

 Bobby Witt Jr. Game Info & Props vs. the White Sox